juanibiapina/roadrunner/README.md

 Conditionals are areas delimited by `{` and `}`.
 By default a conditional will not render anything inside of it.
 In order to make it render, the `tr` function must be called inside an interpolation.
-This is useful to hide parts of the line if case some conditions are met.
+This is useful to hide parts of the line in case some conditions are met.

 Examples that do not render anything: